Dan “Moondog” Mooney

 This was it, Sunday morning.
 I could feel the pressure before I even got out of bed.
 I kept saying to myself, “You can’t make mistakes today, you have to ski perfect, you have to go after it, you have to concentrate.”
 I made it through the morning qualifying and into the round of 16.
 Ican’t remember who I skied against in the round of 16, but I beat him and was now in the round of 8, the quarter finals.
 Still not home free.
 I can’t remember who I raced against in the quarter finals, but I skied good, made no mistakes, concentrated and won.
 I was in the semi finals with 4 racers left, myself, Tyler Palmer, Spicer Sabich, and Jean Claude Killy.I was matched against Tyler and Spider against Killy.
 The losers go on to race for 3rd and 4th place, the winners go on to the finals and race for 1st and 2nd.
 Tyler, a slalom specialist, had won a World Cup slalom in Kitzbuhel, Austria earlier that year.
 He grew up in New Hampshire where all they do is practice Slalom on boiler plate ice.
 I skied good, but he took me and moved on to the finals and I was either going to race Spider or Killy for 3rd or 4th place.
 I watched Spider and Killy go at it in their semi final round, and low and behold, Spider beat Killy.
-3rd place was now a gimme.
+3rd place was no longer a gimme.
 I was going to have to race the greatest ski racer up to that time who had won 3 gold medals in the Olympics, the Muhammad Ali of ski racing.
 When I was in high school, he was my idol.
 Not only that, I was going to get one chance, and one chance only, and Slalom was not my strong event.
 What did I say to Gibson that afternoon?
 Me race Killy head to head?
 That will never happen.
 “Be careful what you wish for.”

 I slowly started to make my way to the lift for the ride to the start.
 As the chair came around and I was just about to sit down, out of nowhere comes Tyler and sits down next to me. and we head up the hill.
 He says to me, “Moon Dog, listen to me carefully because I’m only going to have time to say this once.
 This is the race you’ve been waiting all your life for.
 You can beat him.
 He doesn’t know who you are.
 He doesn’t know you ran 10 million 440’s this summer.
 You can surprise him.
 You can do this.
 This is your moment.
 This is your race.
 He is in your house.
 You need to beat him out of the start, go into the first jump ahead of him or neck and neck.
 You do that, and you’ve got a shot at the deal.”
 He made me a believer.